Skyscanner/backpack/contributing.md

 npm run build       # Runs the build process for all packages
 ```

-## Common changes
+## Adding a new component

+If you want to add a new component, we will need the following:

+- Design (Sketch file)
+- Associated tokens
+- Sass mixin(s)
+- React component
+- Documentation

+### Design

+Sketch is the preferred format for non-technical folks.
+We’d appreciate if you could provide an exact match of your component in Sketch format together with folders for each state e.g. disabled, expanded etc.

+**If you don’t have access to a designer, get in touch with us or post into #design-general.**

-### Adding tokens
+### Tokens

+Any visual CSS parameters of the component, such as *color, margins, paddings* etc. should not live as magic numbers in the component code, but as **tokens** in the `bpk-tokens` package.

-Tokens are defined in the `bpk-tokens` package under `src/base` (with the exception of product-specific tokens, which are in other subdirectories).
+Tokens are defined in the `src/base` directory (with the exception of product-specific tokens, which are in other subdirectories).
 Tokens come in two layers: In `aliases.json`, all base tokens are defined with concrete values, such as colors, numbers and sizes.
-The other files then map those aliases to tokens for specific elements in our Atomic Design system.
+The other files then map those aliases to tokens for specific elements in our [Atomic Design system](https://confluence.skyscannertools.net/pages/viewpage.action?pageId=14123039).

 > You should probably not touch `aliases.json`, as our color palette or grid rarely changes.